Liberal Studies Program > First-Year Program > Chicago Quarter

-Offered during the autumn quarter, Chicago Quarter courses acquaint first-year students at DePaul with the metropolitan community, its neighborhoods, cultures, people, institutions, organizations and issues.
-It is through these classes that students make first contact with both the university's urban identity and its Vincentian mission.
-Students also learn about university life, resources, and how to be a successful student.
-This learning is accomplished through a variety of means, but particularly through first-hand observation, participation, personal discovery, reflection, discussion, and guest lectures.
+Offered in the fall, Chicago Quarter courses acquaint first-year students with the metropolitan community, its neighborhoods, cultures, people, institutions, organizations and issues.
+It is through these classes that students make first contact with the university's

 Features of Discover Chicago

 All first-year students are required to take a Discover or an Explore Chicago course during the Autumn Quarter of their first year.
 These courses are available only to first-year students.
 Students will receive credit for only one Chicago Quarter course.

 Students in the university-wide Honors Program select from designated sections of Discover and Explore Chicago.
 Honors Program students may not register for non-Honors sections of Chicago Quarter courses.
 For further information, please contact the Honors Program, 990 W. Fullerton, Suite 1300, or Lewis Center 1620 (25 E. Jackson Blvd.), 773-325-7302,